 Merge Replication is a mechanism intended for redistributing database objects from one SQL Server database to another.
 These data bits are replicated, distributed, and consequently synchronized in order to maintain a level of consistency.
 This article deals with the process of SQL Server Merge Replication.
-Read along to unfold the overview to this process, the steps to set up a Merge Replication along the challenges encountered.
+Read along to unfold the overview of this process, the steps to set up a Merge Replication along the challenges encountered.

 Table of Contents